DanielSpaniel8/file-rift/README.md

 Type is the type of object, or machine name.
 Ident is a custom identifier, every object's identifier should be unique.
 The positions, rotation and scale can be written as ints or floats.
 The rotation is not 0-360, it seems to be 0-6.
-It aslo works in the opposite direction from what you'd expect (positive values = anti-clockwise).
+It also works in the opposite direction from what you'd expect (positive values = anti-clockwise).